Film Studies

 • Short Film

-You will study the key elements of film form including cinematography, mise en scene, editing, sound and performance.
+You will study the key elements of film form including cinematography, mise en scène, editing, sound and performance.
 You will also study the contexts of your chosen films and what was happening when the films were made.
 What can the film tell us about history and society at that time?
 You will study the films in terms of the representations they present or challenge.

 There are two exams, each worth 35%, and a 30% assessment of production work.
-The exams are 150 minutes long and consist of answering three extended response questions on Component 1 and four extended response questions on Component 2.

-Creative Production - There is a creative production element which allows you to showcase the film-making or screenwriting skills you have developed during the course.
+Creative Production : There is a creative production element which allows you to showcase the film-making or screenwriting skills you have developed during the course.

 Entry requirements